fabric/fabric/sites/docs/api/connection.rst

 .. automodule:: fabric.connection

-.. py:data:: fabric.connection.default_config
+.. py:method:: fabric.connection.Config.global_defaults

-    Default configuration object (an `invoke.config.Config`) storing root values and behavior toggles.
+    Default configuration values and behavior toggles.

     .. warning::
         Modifying this object will result in a severe lack of support from the maintainers!
-Use CLI flags or custom Config objects if you need to change these values globally.
+Use CLI flags or custom Config instances if you need to change these values globally.

     Specific default values: